robotsquidward/hn-compose/README.md

 1. Clone your fork

 You can test out the basic starting point by opening the `start` directory in Android Studio.

+## Help

+If you need help with setting up your project prior to the session (July 9, 2020) feel free to drop an [Issue](https://github.com/robotsquidward/hn-compose/issues) in this project using the **question** Label.